She's No You

 "She's No You" is the second single in Jesse McCartney's debut album, Beautiful Soul.
-The single was released in 2005.
+The single was released on April 5, 2005.
 McCartney, who co-wrote the song, says he was in a caffeine "buzz" when he wrote it, hence the fast pace it has.
 The radio edit was packaged into the 2006 Hannah Montana soundtrack CD.
+The same year, a remix produced by The Neptunes was included on the soundtrack album That's So Raven Too!.
+Another version of this remix also contains a guest verse from rapper Fabolous.

+Composition

-"She's No You" is set to the key of G Major with a tempo of 180 beats per minute.
+"She's No You" is set to the tempo of 180 beats per minute.

 Music video

 The entire video for "She's No You" was shot in black and white and was shown on TRL.
 It also stars his ex-girlfriend Katie Cassidy, who he was dating at the time.
-The video is basically Jesse trying to find Katie, walking down streets, crossing roads, etc. Near the end of the video he finds her.
+The video is basically Jesse trying to find Katie, walking down streets, crossing roads, etc. Near the end of the video, he finds her.
 She runs up to him and the two enjoy a lengthy kiss.
 They later hail a taxi and drive home.

 Another video is available for the song.
-It shows Jesse singing with a band and some scenes showing him singing on a couch with two women.
+It shows Jesse singing with a band and some scenes show him singing on a couch with two women.